Blendify/blender-manual/blender_docs/manual/compositing/types/distort/map_uv.rst

 In the example below,
 we have overlaid a grid pattern on top of the two "Emo" heads after they have been rendered.
-During rendering, we enabled the UV layer in the RenderLayer tab (Buttons window, Render Context, RenderLayer tab).
+During rendering, we enabled the UV layer in the RenderLayer tab (Properties editor, Render Context, RenderLayer tab).
 Using a mix node, we mix that new UV Texture over the original face.
 We can use this grid texture to help in any motion tracking that we need to do.